saddamhr/react-select-infinite-scroll/README.md

 [![Stargazers repo roster for @saddamhr/react-select-infinite-scroll](https://reporoster.com/stars/saddamhr/react-select-infinite-scroll)](https://github.com/saddamhr/react-select-infinite-scroll/stargazers)

 # 💻 Use Model Repo
-Please access `model-repo` using the URL:
+Please access `react-select-infinite-scroll` using the URL:

 > https://github.com/saddamhr/react-select-infinite-scroll

 # 🔥 Features
-`model-repo` comes with a bundle of features already.
+`react-select-infinite-scroll` comes with a bundle of features already.
 You can do the followings with it,

 ## 🔢 Feature 1
  - Description.